Tristar Worldwide

 Tristar Worldwide was a chauffeur-driven private hire car provider.
 The UK-based company operates in around 80 countries with an annual turnover of £48m and 650 employees.
 It was founded in 1978, originally for use by business class passengers of Virgin Atlantic.
 Tristar operates a fleet of 415 Volvo and Mercedes-Benz cars.

 In 2008, Dean De Beer led a management buyout, which left him as the owner of the company.

 In 2012, Tristar acquired M7 Worldwide Transportation, a US company operating in the same premium market.
 This significantly expanded their presence in the US.

-In early 2020, Tristar was acquired by Addison Lee and in September 2020 the company and fleet was merged into the Addison Lee operation discontinuing the Tristar brand.
+In June 2016, Tristar was acquired by Addison Lee and in September 2020, during the COVID pandemic, the company and fleet was merged into the Addison Lee operation discontinuing the Tristar brand.

 Fleet of vehicles

 As of April 2015, Tristar had a fleet of 415 vehicles.
 In 2013, they acquired their first hybrid cars: three Volvo V60 Plug-in Hybrid diesels for an eight-month trial to assess whether they would reduce fuel consumption, CO2 emissions, maintenance costs and company car tax.

 Until 2014, they divided their purchases between Mercedes-Benz and Volvo.
 In 2015 the company changed its purchasing policy, commencing the transition to a fleet of 450 Mercedes-Benz cars exclusively.
 These will include Mercedes-Benz V-Class extra long vehicles which provide seating for up to eight passengers.